Frequently Asked Questions

 Back to Top

-• By telephone, you can talk to a member of our Personal Savings Team on
+• By telephone, you can talk to a member of our UK customer service team on

 0845 455 22 22 (8am - 8pm, Monday - Friday, excluding bank holidays in England and Wales)